 Make Ahead: I personally think that chicken wings taste best when they are fresh from the oven, but Joe loves having extras sitting around in the fridge.
 Just pop them into the oven at 350 until warmed through.
 I like to add a little extra sauce over the top to keep them from drying out.

 Freezer: This is the best part!
 You can freeze these wings so that you have them on hand in case of an impromptu get together or late night craving!
 Cook according to the recipe directions.
 Allow chicken to cool.
 Arrange cooked chicken is a single layer on a bake sheet.
 Place in freezer for 2-3 hours, or until frozen through.
 Place frozen chicken wings into a labeled and sealed bag.
-When you are ready to eat, heat in 400 degree oven until chicken is warmed through and then toss it’s fresh made sauce.Print
+When you are ready to eat, heat in 400 degree oven until chicken is warmed through and then toss in fresh made sauce.Print

 FOR THE WINGS: